What is a National Research Computing Platform For in 2019?

 But even while computers for research become ever more accessible, research computing for cutting edge research remains a barrier to too many.
 Scientists and scholars are trained to be experts in their field, not necessarily experts in computer science or the latest computer hardware.
 Even keeping track of the latest computational methods, which frequently come from neighbouring fields if not different disciplines entirely, can be a challenge.
 Researchers greatly need assistance from and collaborations with experts in research computation itself.
 It is the skills, not the infrastructure, that is scarcest.

-The good news is that the Compute Canada federation has a network of roughly 200 computational experts, many of the Ph.D. level, available to directly enable science projects.
+The good news is that the Compute Canada federation has a network of roughly 200 computational experts, many at the Ph.D. level, available to directly enable science projects.
 The bad news is that the priorities of the organization, and thus most of its effort and energies, are focussed on procuring and operating on-premises commodity computing and storage hardware - to the extent that many of those experts spend most of their time answering basic help-desk questions or performing routine operational duties for those systems.

 What should today’s R&D computing support focus on?